curious-containers/cc-server/docs/admin.rst

 *The following commands assume being inside the cc-server directory.*

+CC-Server uses `flask <http://flask.pocoo.org/>`__ to run a web server providing a REST interface.
+Since *flask* implements the Python `WSGI <https://www.python.org/dev/peps/pep-0333/>`__ standard, different configuration options are available.
+All configuration have in common, that exactly one instance of **cc_server_log** and one instance of **cc_server_master** should be running.
+The **cc_server_web** can be executed via **gunicorn**, Apache2 with **mod-wsgi-py3** or other external WSGI servers.
+These servers have multiprocessing/multithreading capabilities and therefore provide better performance than the development server integrated in flask/werkzeug.

-Create a config.toml file.
-Visit the `TOML specification <https://github.com/toml-lang/toml>`__ for further information about the file format.
+First create a config.toml file.
+Visit the `TOML specification <https://github.com/toml-lang/toml>`__ for further information on the file format.
 Use one of the included sample configuriation as a starting point.
 If you are connecting CC-Server to a local docker-engine:

 .. code-block:: bash